-BCCC will present advice and accommodations if possible to facilitate enrollment and training to prospective students with special needs.
+BCCC will present advice and accommodations when possible to facilitate enrollment and training to prospective students with special needs.
 BCCC complies with all regulations relating to ADA, Americans with Disabilities Act.
+The accommodations may include changing requirements of completion for individual courses or classes.
+The intention is to accommodate but still prepare for employment.